Is Simple Uniform Sampling Effective for Center-Based Clustering with Outliers: When and Why?: Introduction

-\end{definition} \begin{remark} Definition~\ref{def-outlier} can be simply modified for arbitrary metric space $(X, \mu)$, where $X$ contains $n$ vertices and $\mu(\cdot, \cdot)$ is the distance function: the Euclidean distance ``$||p-q||$'' is replaced by $\mu(p, q)$; the cluster centers $\{c_1, \cdots, c_k\}$ should be chosen from $X$. \end{remark}
+\begin{remark} Definition~\ref{def-outlier} can be simply modified for arbitrary metric space $(X, \mu)$, where $X$ contains $n$ vertices and $\mu(\cdot, \cdot)$ is the distance function: the Euclidean distance ``$||p-q||$'' is replaced by $\mu(p, q)$; the cluster centers $\{c_1, \cdots, c_k\}$ should be chosen from $X$.